ddecoud/jira-individualcreate/README.md

 # jira

-Scripts for creating jira tickets and CSV examples
+Scripts for creating a batch of jira tickets